Logo

 Programmable Scroll Engine

-This specification defines an abstract, platform-agnostic model for a one-dimensional scroll engine.
-It describes scroll domains, observable state, and high-level architecture, including special support for circular scroll domains suitable for storytelling and looping interfaces.
-The model is intended to be implementable across a variety of host environments, including web browsers, Android, iOS, and other native or embedded runtimes.
+The model is intended to be implementable across a variety of host environments, including web browsers, Android, iOS, and other native or embedded runtimes, while remaining agnostic to specific animation or rendering APIs.

 This is an unofficial draft.
 It is not a W3C Standard, and it has not received any formal review.
 The contents of this document may change at any time.